Commandos 3: Destination Berlin: Plot

 In Saint-Avold, René Duchamp and Paul Toledo board an armoured train carrying stolen artwork but are discovered.
 The Germans warn the next station and they try to derail the train using explosives.
-Jack O'Hara discovers this and he single-handedly clears the area before boarding the train just as it passes.
+Jack O'Hara discovers this and single-handedly clears the area before boarding the train just as it passes.
 Together with Duchamp and Toledo, the three take control of the train.
-The Germans, however, destroy an incoming railroad bridge, forcing O'Hara to stop the locomotive.
+The Germans, however, destroy an upcoming railroad bridge, forcing O'Hara to stop the locomotive.
 Duchamp and Toledo are captured and loaded onto a truck along with the artwork, while O'Hara hides in the back of another truck.

 With the German convoy scheduled to pass through a small town in Forbach, Sir Francis T. Woolridge and Thomas Hancock eliminate the town of all German resistance, allowing American soldiers to fortify the area and prepare for their arrival.
 The convoy arrives escorted by Tiger I tanks but is ambushed as they enter the town.
 The trucks carrying Duchamp and Toledo are freed and the artwork is recovered.

 On June 6, 1944, the night before the Normandy landings, Hancock and Toledo infiltrate a German encampment serving as reinforcements near Caen.
 They destroy a fuel depot, munitions building and as many Tiger I tanks, Schwerer Panzerspähwagen armored cars and Sd.Kfz.
 251 half-tracks.
 At daybreak, James Blackwood infiltrates a port in Le Havre, disabling two German E-boats using mines.
 As the landings commence, O'Hara joins the Americans as they converge on Omaha Beach.
 Together, they take out the coastal artillery and clear the bunkers of all German troops.

 Release

 Commandos 3: Destination Berlin was released for Windows in October 2003 for North American, European, and Australian markets.

-Developed by Zonic, a Mac OS X port of the game was released on June 3, 2005, by publisher Feral Interactive along with the Commandos 2: Men of Courage as part of the Commandos Battle Pack.
+Developed by Zonic, a Mac OS X port of the game was released on June 3, 2005, by publisher Feral Interactive along with Commandos 2: Men of Courage as part of the Commandos Battle Pack.
 Developed by Raylight Games, a remastered version of the game subtitled HD Remaster was released on August 30, 2022, via publisher Kalypso Media for Windows, Nintendo Switch, PlayStation 4, and Xbox One.